qooxdoo/qooxdoo/documentation/manual/source/pages/development/skeletons.rst

 Desktop
 -------
-For a GUI application that looks & feels like a native desktop application (often called “RIA” – Rich Internet Application).
+For a GUI application that looks & feels like a native desktop application (often called "RIA" – Rich Internet Application).

 Such a stand-alone application typically creates and updates all content dynamically.
-Often it is called a “single-page application”, since the document itself is never reloaded or changed.
+Often it is called a "single-page application", since the document itself is never reloaded or changed.

 This is the default choice if the *--type* parameter is not specified.